Mr. Freeze: Post-Crisis version

 Following the 1985 "Crisis on Infinite Earths" storyline that rebooted DC Comics' continuity, Mr. Freeze's origin is retroactively revamped to match the one conceived by Paul Dini for Batman: The Animated Series.
 Dr. Victor Fries is a brilliant expert in cryogenics in Gotham City.
 As a child, he was fascinated with cryonic preservation and its potential to preserve and prolong life, and liked to freeze animals.
-His parents are horrified by his "hobby" and send him to a strict reform school, where he is miserable, bullied and abandoned by his parents.
+His parents are horrified by his "hobby" and send him to a strict boarding school, where he is miserable, bullied and abandoned by his parents.
 As a result, he feels detached from humanity until going to college and meeting Nora, the woman he ultimately marries.

 Eighteen months after Bruce Wayne becomes Batman, Nora contracts a fatal disease, so Fries begins developing a freeze ray for GothCorp to preserve her in suspended animation until a cure can be found.
 Fries' boss Ferris Boyle decides to tell the Mob about the gun, leading Batman to create a team of specialists to help him do his job better.
 As Fries puts Nora in suspended animation, Boyle interrupts and tampers with the experiment, resulting in an explosion that kills Nora.
 Fries survives, but the chemicals in the freeze ray lower his body temperature to the point that he must wear a cryogenic suit to survive.
 He swears revenge on those responsible for the death of his wife (whom he talks to often) and becomes Mr. Freeze, the first superpowered villain whom Batman faces in this continuity.
 Eventually, Batman's operatives find Freeze, who shoots one of them with his freeze gun, but Batman eventually apprehends him.

 During the "Underworld Unleashed" storyline, Mr. Freeze sold his soul to Neron in exchange for cryokinesis and temperature control where the latter ability enables him to survive in warm temperatures without use of his cryogenic suit.
 While planning to freeze the elderly to preserve them, Mr. Freeze was secretly planning to steal their assets causing his henchmen Ice and Cube to get concerned.
 Though Batman defeats Mr. Freeze, he ends up getting away.
 He would somehow revert to his pre-upgraded appearance causing him to sport a new cryogenic suit and wield a new freeze gun.

 Initially locked in Arkham Asylum, Freeze was eventually transferred to the Gotham State Penitentiary, from where he escaped and attempted to steal technology from S.T.A.R.
 Labs until he was stopped and returned to prison by Batman.